 But I’m also ridiculously practical.
 I love to help people.
 I love to problem-solve and to research.
 I’ve been a successful freelance writer for over 35 years—writing primarily about parenting, food, lifestyle topics, health, and cooperatives.
 I started working from home so I could snuggle our four babies between paragraphs, and now, well, I still love my work and am still a homebody.
 This is my first blog, and I hope to grow a big community of like-minded, caring folks.

 Born and raised in Manhattan’s Hell’s Kitchen, I’ve now lived in the Midwest for over 40 years.
 Until recently, my hubby Alan and I lived in a lovely town of 650, where we raised our four kids in the middle of Iowa cornfields.
 Not long ago, we moved from that rambling Victorian built in 1890 (and always needing plenty of TLC!) to a modest home in Des Moines that we also love tending to.

 A look around our home will tell you that my favorite things are both functional and beautiful (often in a wabi sabi way).
 You’ll find the first quilt I made in my twenties on a guest bed and a hand chopper that I’ve had since that same era in my kitchen.

 I don’t have an aversion to new things, though.
 I recently invested in two new light-weight garden hoses, and I’m eager to find out how to make them last!
-And a stroll through the garden will divulge that I’m not all practicality—99 percent of what I grow is flowers.
+And a stroll through our yard will divulge that I’m not all practicality—99 percent of what I grow is flowers.
 If it’s family dinner night, you’re likely to find one or more of our six gorgeous grandkids out there, too.